-One is an open-label Phase 2 study (NCT02085265) evaluating telmisartan’s ability to treat 240 people with mild to moderate Alzheimer’s.
+One is an open-label Phase 2 study (NCT02085265 nicknamed SARTAN-AD) evaluating telmisartan’s ability to treat 240 people with mild to moderate Alzheimer’s.

 The trial is assessing telmisartan’s safety and ability to widen blood vessels as a way of slowing the brain atrophy that characterizes Alzheimer’s.
-Researchers are also looking at whether telmisartan can improve patients’ cognitive and functional abilities, its impact on the volume of a brain region called the hippocampus, and whether it changes the proportion of gray versus white matter in the brain.
+Researchers are also looking at whether telmisartan can improve patients’ cognitive and functional abilities, changes in electrolytes in the blood, its impact on the volume of a brain region called the hippocampus, and whether it changes the proportion of gray versus white matter in the brain.

-The trial, being conducted in Canada, is expected to be completed by August 2018.
-The Alzheimer’s Drug Discovery Foundation is sponsoring it.
+The trial, being conducted in Canada, is still recruiting and is expected to be completed by March 2021.

-The eight-month trial involves 66 middle-aged African-Americans who are susceptible to developing Alzheimer’s because they have high blood pressure and a parent with Alzheimers.
+The eight-month trial, nicknamed HEART, involves 66 middle-aged African-Americans who are susceptible to developing Alzheimer’s because they have high blood pressure and a parent with Alzheimer’s.
 Researchers are randomly assigning the patients to either 20 mg or 40 mg of telmisartan once a day, or a placebo.

 The primary objective of the study is to see whether telmisartan can lower the level of angiotensin metabolites in the fluid surrounding the brain and spinal cord.
 The metabolites are associated with blood-vessel constriction.